MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 ### Create a federated identity credential

 Create a Kubernetes service account for the workload that needs access to secrets.
 Then, create a [federated identity credential](https://azure.github.io/azure-workload-identity/docs/topics/federated-identity-credential.html) to link between the managed identity, the OIDC service account issuer, and the Kubernetes Service Account.
-This uses the workload identity federation capability that you activated earlier.

 1. Create a Kubernetes Service Account that will be federated to the managed identity.
 Annotate it with details of the associated user-assigned managed identity.